mopidy/mopidy/README.rst

 them yet.

-To control your music server, you can use the Ubuntu Sound Menu on the machine running Mopidy, any device on the same network which supports the DLNA media controller spec (with the help of Rygel in addition to Mopidy), or any MPD client.
+To control your music server, you can use the Ubuntu Sound Menu on the machine running Mopidy, any device on the same network which can control UPnP MediaRenderers, or any MPD client.
 MPD clients are available for most platforms, including Windows, Mac OS X, Linux, Android and iOS.

 To get started with Mopidy, check out `the docs <http://docs.mopidy.com/>`_.